2025–26 UEFA Futsal Champions League

-The 2025–26 UEFA Futsal Champions League is the 40th edition of Europe's premier club futsal tournament, and the 25th edition organized by UEFA.
+The 2025–26 UEFA Futsal Champions League was the 40th edition of Europe's premier club futsal tournament, and the 25th edition organized by UEFA.
 It was also the eighth edition since the tournament was rebranded from "UEFA Futsal Cup" to UEFA Futsal Champions League.

-Palma Futsal are the title holders.
+Palma Futsal were the title holders.

 Association team allocation

-A total of 56 teams from 52 of the 55 UEFA member associations will participate in the 2025–26 UEFA Futsal Champions League.
+A total of 56 teams from 52 of the 55 UEFA member associations participated in the 2025–26 UEFA Futsal Champions League.
 The association ranking based on the UEFA futsal national team coefficients was used to determine the number of participating teams for each association: